 Living in California makes us antsy for winter.
 We crave snow and Christmas weather and yearn for hot mulled cider.
 But other than watching cheesy Christmas movies and crying into our peppermint bark every night, the only way we can get our Christmas fix in is to travel!
-So for the past few years, we’ve been escaping to Europe in the winter seeking snow, cold, short days, and warm comfort food.
-It’s developed into a bit of a habit, actually: after just a few trips, the idea of Christmas without Christmas Markets just feels empty, meaningless, and devoid of calories.
+So for the past few years, we’ve been escaping to cold places in the winter seeking snow, cold, short days, and warm comfort food.

 The one problem with our Christmas in Europe habit is that it’s … er, not exactly inexpensive.
 Europe in the winter isn’t high season, but it’s also not low season, so while tickets are affordable (especially in early December) they’re not exactly CHEAP.
 That means we definitely can’t afford to splurge on a nice place to stay.